 London :Two great institutions are joining together in honour of an extraordinary year in history: At the National Theatre, the International Herald Tribune (IHT) will mount an exhibition of photography and iconic front pages to illustrate and illuminate the historic events of 1968.
 The exhibit ’68: The news, the stories, the photographs, will offer a rare glimpse into the Paris-based newspaper’s 120 year old archives.

-The free exhibition will be open to the London public from May 2 to June 28 as part of the major cultural season
+The free exhibition will be open to the London public from May 2 to June 28 as part of the major cultural season All Power to the Imagination!
+1968 and Its Legacies, which the IHT is supporting.

 Striking photographs, contextualized by front pages, will explain what made 1968 unique.
 The IHT’s network of journalists, famed for their integrity and balanced perspective reported from every corner of the globe in 1968 – as they continue to do today – making the newspaper the ideal institution to mount this exhibition.
 From the student rebellion in the streets of Paris to the first ever photographs of planet Earth, the show will evoke memories but also show a younger generation why this year was special, and what messages it still sends us today.